bdimon/next-lesson/README.md

 This is the starter template for the Next.js App Router Course.
 It contains the starting code for the dashboard application.

 For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.

+[auth][warn][env-url-basepath-redundant] Read more: https://warnings.authjs.dev#env-url-basepath-redundant - to prevent THIS - comment AUTH_URL in .env